ska-telescope/lmc-base-classes/docs/source/guide/component_managers.rst

 * An external service such as a database or cluster workload manager

-* A software process or thread launched by the TANGO device.
+* A software process or thread launched by the Tango device.

-* In a hierarchical system, a group of subservient TANGO devices.
+* In a hierarchical system, a group of subservient Tango devices.

 By analogy, if the *component* is a television, the Tango device would be the remote control for that television.